Joy Howell-Jones - Chairman

 All Parish Councils in the UK have to follow guideline produced by the Government.
 Your Parish Council has recently reviewed the documents and will update ours shortly and make them available to view on-line.

-Currently, Poltimore Parish Council has 1 vacancy for a Councillor.
+Currently, Poltimore Parish Council has 2 vacancies for Councillors.

 Normally 4 hours a month is required for the preparation and attendance at the monthly meeting, reading various emails and printed material circulated by the Parish Clerk.
 All Councillors are encouraged to join a sub-committee when necessary.
 As with most things, the more time you put in, the more you and your community will get out of it.